The Clear Edge

 Why plateau exists:

-Structural diagnosis: Business built around the founder as a delivery mechanism.
-Can’t scale revenue without scaling founder hours (impossible).
-Hit capacity ceiling.
+Structural diagnosis: The business is built around the founder as the delivery mechanism, so revenue can’t scale without also scaling founder hours (impossible), and the company has hit a clear capacity ceiling.

 Leverage points: